May 2026

 Read at Fonk Magazine →

-Furniture from recycled shoes in RunnersWorld's circular store
+Furniture from recycled shoes in Runnersworld's circular store

 Wonen360 reports on the design and material innovation behind The Loop concept store.